Anxiety Therapy in Eugene

 Many people expect anxiety to appear as intense panic attacks or racing thoughts.
 While this does occur, anxiety more often shows up in ways that are largely hidden from the outside.

 Ongoing worry, difficulty relaxing, irritability, restlessness, or a persistent sense of being on edge without a clear cause are among the most common experiences.
 Anxiety may emerge in social situations, where there is fear of judgment or pressure to perform.
 For others, it may be tied to work, achievement, or unresolved conflict.
-Anxiety can also be a response to feeling unsafe and, for some, may be connected to trauma.
+Anxiety can also be a response to feeling unsafe and, for some, may be connected to trauma or grief and loss.

 When we look more closely at the roots of anxiety, it often appears as a felt tension between the present moment and what might happen in the future.
 Even in lives that seem stable or secure, the mind and body may remain on alert, as though something constantly requires monitoring or preparation.